 Housing costs in Dennis are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Dennis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dennis is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Dennis who work in office and administrative support (13.50%), sales jobs (11.09%), and management occupations (9.40%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dennis is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Dennis is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Dennis who work in sales jobs (12.45%), office and administrative support (12.01%), and management occupations (9.39%).

-One of the nice things about Dennis is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Dennis is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Dennis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dennis residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dennis include English, Italian, French , and German.
+Important ancestries of people in Dennis include Irish, English, Italian, German, and Scottish.

 The most common language spoken in Dennis is English.
-Other important languages spoken here include French Creole and Portuguese.
+Other important languages spoken here include French and Spanish.